Hervar77/infinity-doc/mkdocs/api/infinity.noSql.md

 Parameters:

 - collection: `string`
-  >the name of the collection to be unlocked
+  >The name of the collection to be unlocked.

 Example: